yugimani/Lockdown-Backyard-Bioblitz-Kerala-2020/README.md

 --header 'Content-Type: application/json'
 ```

 iNaturalist APIs serve up to 200 records per response.
 You would have to paginate to get all observations and that's fairly easy to do programmatically.
+For Python users, [pyinaturalist](https://github.com/niconoe/pyinaturalist) can be handy.

+For manual one-off experiments, the [export](https://www.inaturalist.org/observations/export) feature in iNat can be very useful.

 ## Tools used:
 1. Postman